statichunt/statichunt/content/ssg/framer.md

 draft: false
 ---

-Framer is a modern web design and prototyping tool that lets you create visually stunning, responsive websites with ease.
-With its drag-and-drop interface, interactive animations, and real-time collaboration features, Framer is perfect for building portfolios, landing pages, and engaging user experiences—all without writing code.
+Framer is a modern, powerful web design and prototyping tool that allows designers, developers, and creators to build visually stunning, highly responsive websites with incredible ease.
+It combines an intuitive drag-and-drop interface with robust features like interactive animations, customizable components, and seamless integrations, making it an all-in-one solution for web design.
+Framer’s real-time collaboration capabilities allow teams to work together efficiently, providing instant feedback and updates throughout the design process.
+Whether you’re crafting eye-catching portfolios, high-converting landing pages, or immersive user experiences, Framer ensures a smooth, code-free workflow that bridges the gap between creativity and functionality.
+Perfect for both beginners and professionals, Framer enables you to turn ideas into interactive, polished websites in no time.